Wednesday, September 05, 2012

-The Molière Players were not credited in order to protect their families from the Nazis.
+The Molière Players (in British exile) were not credited to protect their families from the Nazis.

 Synopsis by Howard Maxford: "RAF pilot Sergeant John Dougal (John Blythe) recounts to an officer of the French Free Force in London how he escaped from occupied territory with the help of a Polish Resistance fighter named Stefan Godowski.
 Recalling their various adventures, he reveals how Godowski had to kill a Vichy informer so as to save their skins.
 However, at the end of his story, Sergeant Dougal is informed that Godowski was in fact a Gestapo agent, using Dougal as a means to flush out as many Resistance fighters as possible, among them the Vichy informer whom he murdered, who was in fact another Resistance worker".